 The first step is to understand which two colors can look good together to create the effect.

 To decide the colors, pick one color that is your main lip color.
 Then choose a color that is either lighter than your base color or darker than your base color.
-But make sure it is similar in hue.
+But make sure it is similar in hue for a smooth lip color transition.
 The best look for ombre lips is achieved if you use a red lipstick and pair it up with the darkest brown you have.
 But for starters you should opt for a pink or a dark brown with your red.
 If you are opting for a pink as your base then use an orange lipstick or a brown one for the ombre effect.
 The secret is to use two colors that can be used to create a gradient of color on your lips.

 The next step is choosing your technique.
-There are various ways in which you can create the color gradient of a diy ombre lips.
+There are various ways in which you can create the color gradient of a DIY ombre lips.
+You can choose a subtle lip ombré or a dramatic one.
 Having one lip in a darker shade than the other, using the gradient from outer most edge to the inner most part of the lips, or even going horizontally across such that one corner of your mouth is lighter in color than the other corner.